banditi/real-time-app/README.md

 Real Time App
 ==================

-Project MIPT Hackathon, which takes place in November 15-16.
+Project MIPT Hackathon, which takes place in 15th-16th of November, 2014.

 Description
 -----------